Andriesmenze/Cloudflare-DDNS/README.md

 Record type.
 Can be A for IPV4 or AAAA for IPV6.

-**record_name**
-DNS record name with a max of 255 character.

 **subdomain**
 The subdomain is the optional part of your domain that comes before the main domain.
-If you're configuring a record for the main domain, you can leave this field empty
+If you're configuring a record for the root domain, you can leave this field empty

 **proxied**
 Whether the record is being proxied through cloudflare to receiving the performance and security benefits of Cloudflare.